etiennebacher/docsifier/docs/deploy.md

 ## How to deploy

 `docsify.js` documentation can be deployed with several tools, which are detailed [here](https://docsify.js.org/#/deploy).
-I can't detail the way to deploy the documentation with all these tools here, as I only tested one of them.
-Therefore, I only describe my experience below.
-Refer to the link above if you want to deploy with GitHub pages for example (which should be quite similar than for a blog if you have one).
+I won't detail the way to deploy the documentation with all these tools here (mostly because I don't know most of them).

+### GitHub Pages

+It is very easy to deploy the documentation with GitHub Pages so I start with this.
+If you have ever used `{pkgdown}`, this is the same process: go to your GitHub repo settings, add "docs" as the source of GitHub Pages, and that's it!

+### Netlify

+The process is the same as for deploying a blog made with `{blogdown}`, so I invite you to follow the steps described in the [`{blogdown}` book](https://bookdown.org/yihui/blogdown/netlify.html).

-## Personal walkthrough
+## Personal experience

+In case it helps some people, I describe here how I got this documentation deployed with an address like `mypackage.mywebsite.com`.
 This is the situation I am in:

 * I have a website made with `{blogdown}`, deployed through Netlify;